 It is best to slowly get our family on board.
 No one likes rapid change, especially if it is a change forced upon us.

-When replacing an expired or used up item, replace it with products that have the least possible ingredients.
+When replacing an expired or used-up item, replace it with products that have the least possible ingredients.

-Replace quietly and see if the family even notice.
+One option is to replace food quietly and see if the family even notice.
 If they do, simply say you are trying a new brand and get their feedback.

+Or you could get the family on board from the start.
 Depending on the age, explain why a particular item is not so good for them and get their help to find an alternative.

 Grab the Chemical Maze app and start reading labels.
 You could compare the difference between store-bought and home-cooked.
 For example, here is the ingredients list of store-bought popcorn, whereas home-cooked has 3 ingredients – popcorn, butter or oil, and salt.